Nutrition Science Department Faculty Biographies

 Professor McComb teaches the lecture courses required for the Distance Dietetic Internship Certificate and coordinates the DI practicum placements and assignments. email@example.com

 Michelle Morgan, MS, RD, CDN, Dietetic Internship Coordinator received a Bachelor of Science degree in Nutrition Science from Russell Sage College and completed her Master of Science degree in Clinical Nutrition and Dietetics from New York University.
-While working towards her master’s degree, Michelle concurrently completed a clinically focused dietetic internship at the James J. Peters Veterans Affairs Medical Center (Bronx VA).
-Prior to joining the Sage community, Michelle was working clinically at NewYork-Presbyterian Hospital/Weill Cornell Medical Center in New York City where she gained experience covering all clinical service areas as a staff relief dietitian.
-Michelle was awarded Clinical Nutrition Employee of the Year in the fall of 2012 and soon thereafter transitioned into a new position as the liver transplant service dietitian.
-In addition to working with the liver transplant population both inpatient and outpatient, Michelle covered a surgical step-down and outpatient hemodialysis unit.
-Aside from her clinical responsibilities, Michelle was a preceptor for the digestive disease rotation at NewYork-Presbyterian.
-Michelle also played an active role in departmental projects and committees, contributed to hospital newsletters and participated in media opportunities when available.
+While working towards her master’s degree, Ms. Morgan concurrently completed a clinically focused dietetic internship at the James J. Peters Veterans Affairs Medical Center (Bronx VA).
+Prior to joining the Sage community, Ms. Morgan was working at NewYork-Presbyterian Hospital/Weill Cornell Medical Center in New York City.
+As a staff relief clinical dietitian at New York-Presbyterian she gained experience providing medical nutrition therapy and nutrition support to a variety of patient populations with a vast array of disease states.
+Ms. Morgan was awarded Clinical Nutrition Employee of the Year in the fall of 2012.
+She then began working with the liver transplant team, providing nutrition related care to patients throughout all stages of the liver transplant process.
+In addition to working with the liver transplant population both inpatient and outpatient, Ms. Morgan covered an inpatient surgical step-down and outpatient hemodialysis unit.
+Aside from her clinical responsibilities, she was a preceptor for the digestive disease rotation at NewYork-Presbyterian.
+She also played an active role in departmental projects and committees, contributed to hospital newsletters and participated in media opportunities.

-Michelle will be working closely with the Dietetic Internship Director to maintain both on-site and distance tracks of the internship program.
+Ms. Morgan will be working closely with the Dietetic Internship Director to coordinate both on-site and distance tracks of the internship program.
 Morgam1@sage.edu

 Patty Delmonico Schardt